Senior Living Communities in the Modern Age

 Communities That Foster Connection and Independence

-The senior living industry has changed extensively over the past few decades, choosing to meet the needs of baby boomers.
-Meaningful connection has been proven to decrease the feelings of loneliness that can often accompany living alone at home.
-One of the wonderful facets of living in a senior living community is there is almost always someone to chat with.
+The senior living industry has changed extensively over the past few decades as the needs of baby boomers present.
+Meaningful connection has been proven to decrease the feelings of loneliness that often accompany living alone at home.
+One of the wonderful things of living in a senior living community is the sense of social wellness and community it provides.
 Spaces throughout communities are built to encourage socialization.
-Common areas abound in most senior living communities and are the perfect places to meet new neighbors and make friends.
+Common areas are abound in most senior living communities and are the perfect places to meet new neighbors and friends.
 The dining room is a great place to spend time with peers as well as enjoy a good meal.

-If you need personal support or care, you’ll certainly find that at a senior living community like The Ohio Masonic Communities, but the fact is that many older adults move to independent living because they want daily opportunities for recreation and social interaction, like a full activities calendar where you can meet new friends while learning or pursuing an exciting new hobby.
+If you need personal support or care, you’ll find that at a senior living community like The Ohio Masonic Communities.
+Many older adults move to independent living because they want daily opportunities for recreation and social interaction, like a full activities calendar, learning an exciting new hobby, and much more.

-Some senior living communities, known as continuing care retirement communities (CCRCs), offer different levels of care in one community, such as independent living, assisted living, skilled nursing and memory care.
-Skilled nursing offers a higher level of specialized senior care that helps older adults who have serious health conditions or are recovering from a major health event.
+Continuing Care Retirement Communities (CCRCs) offer different levels of care in one community, such as independent living, assisted living, skilled nursing, and memory care.
+Skilled nursing offers a higher level of specialized care that helps older adults who have serious health conditions or are recovering from a major health event.
 However, most older adults join these communities as independent living residents so they can enjoy all the community life has to offer.
-It’s great to know that care is there if they need it, but they choose the lifestyle because of the resort-like amenities and activities.

 If you or a loved one is interested in a continuing care retirement community, consider taking a tour of one of The Ohio Masonic Communities campuses.
 With two senior living communities across the state of Ohio – Browning Masonic Community in Waterville, Ohio, Springfield Masonic Community in Springfield, Ohio, and Western Reserve Masonic Community in Medina, Ohio – each offers premier living options with exceptional experiences so residents can live their best lives.
 If you are interested in learning more about one of our communities, give us a call at 1-877-881-1623.
 We will be happy to answer all your questions and be a trusted resource in the search for the right community for you!